GStreamer/gstreamer/markdown/design/stereo-multiview-video.md

 When uploading raw video frames to GL textures, the goal is to implement:

-Split packed frames into separate GL textures when uploading, and attach multiple GstGLMemory's to the GstBuffer.
-The multiview-mode and multiview-flags fields in the caps should change to reflect the conversion from one incoming GstMemory to multiple GstGLMemory, and change the width/height in the output info as needed.
+Split packed frames into separate GL textures when uploading, and attach multiple `GstGLMemory` to the `GstBuffer`.
+The multiview-mode and multiview-flags fields in the caps should change to reflect the conversion from one incoming `GstMemory` to multiple `GstGLMemory`, and change the width/height in the output info as needed.

-This is (currently) targetted as 2 render passes - upload as normal to a single stereo-packed RGBA texture, and then unpack into 2 smaller textures, output with GST_VIDEO_MULTIVIEW_MODE_SEPARATED, as 2 GstGLMemory attached to one buffer.
+This is (currently) targetted as 2 render passes - upload as normal to a single stereo-packed RGBA texture, and then unpack into 2 smaller textures, output with `GST_VIDEO_MULTIVIEW_MODE_SEPARATED`, as 2 `GstGLMemory` attached to one buffer.
 We can optimise the upload later to go directly to 2 textures for common input formats.

 Separat output textures have a few advantages: